Pakistani waiter finds fame as Tyrion Lannister doppelganger, but has never heard of Game of Thrones

 The television series has won 47 Emmys - more than any other fictional show in history - along with a Golden Globe for Dinklage, 49, for best supporting actor in 2012.

-A much anticipated final series is set to premiere on April 17.
+A much anticipated final series is set to premiere on April 15 in Asia.

 Khan works at a small Kashmiri restaurant down a narrow line in Rawalpindi, serving customers hearty dishes such as mutton and spinach curries.